 - The Bonaparte's Gull is the only gull that regularly nests in trees in the boreal forest, where it feeds mainly on insects, often catching them on the wing.

 - This gull is named, for a nephew of Napoleon Bonaparte, Charles Lucien Bonaparte, who made important contributions to American ornithology during the 1820s, while an active member of the Academy of Natural Sciences of Philadelphia.

 Best places to see in Tennessee: In winter, Bonaparte's Gull is locally common on the Tennessee and Cumberland Rivers, Old Hickory Lake, and Chickamauga Lake, but might be found on any large body of water.
-Can be common on J. Percy Priest Lake and on Kentucky Lake from Paris Landing State Park or the Big Sandy Unit of Tennessee NWR.
+Can be common on J. Percy Priest Lake, esp.
+Fate Sanders Marina and other nearby hot spots and on Kentucky Lake from Paris Landing State Park or the Big Sandy Unit of Tennessee NWR.